kvali7/Bitonic-Sort-Using-Batcher-Network/README.md

 # Validation of our program
-For Validation, go to the Validation/ directory and replace the program inside the "Run the program or Kernel" in the validate.cu code (The program should be included in the file).
-Also the "just for test remove these for actual implementation" section should be commented out, because it is basically cheating as it copies to h_reference_keys and h_reference_values to h_keys and h_values.
-I was using it to test the validation program.
-Now compilation is possible using the following command:
+For Validation, go to the Validation/ directory and use with the following command

-  $ nvcc validate.cu -o validate ; ./validate "input items" "verbose" "device-id"
+$ nvcc validate_banyan.cu -o validate_banyan ; ./validate_banyan 128

-for example to create 20 random keys and values and validate with verbose option and with one device we can use the following code:

-  $nvcc validate.cu -o validate ; ./validate 20 1 0

-If there are only keys and no values, we can just use the validate_nov.cu program. usage is similar to validate.cu:
+or for verbose use

-  $ nvcc validate_nov.cu -o validate_nov ; ./validate_nov "input items" "verbose" "device-id"
+$ nvcc validate_banyan.cu -o validate_banyan ; ./validate_banyan 128 1

-for example to create 20 random keys and validate with verbose option and with one device we can use the following code:

-  $nvcc validate_nov.cu -o validate_nov ; ./validate_nov 20 1 0